Electa-Git/Z-tool/Examples/README.md

 5. Run the frequency scan and small-signal stability analysis functions

-If you are using the tool for the first time in a given project, then add the library to your workspace and move it before your project files.
+If you are using the tool for the first time in a given project, then add the PSCAD library to your workspace and move it before your project files.
+In case you open an existing project from a different PC, the library will appear grayed-out so simply delete it, add it again with the correct path and move it before your project files.

 ![add_library](../Doc/add_library.png)